Skip to Main Content

 Got questions?
 We're here to help.
 Answers to some of the most common queries can be found here.

 All applicants to Brown use the Common Application; there is not a separate PLME application.
-If you are interested in applying to the PLME, there is a relevant section in the Common Application for the PLME containing three (3) essay questions.
+If you are interested in applying to the PLME, there is a relevant section in the Common Application containing the PLME essay questions.
 You do not need to apply separately to The Warren Alpert Medical School at the same time.

 Apply to Brown